Skip to main content

 Ordering Repeat Prescriptions

-If you’re on long-term medication, you can order repeat prescriptions through:
+If you take long-term medication, you can order repeat prescriptions through:

-These platforms display your repeat medications and dosages, allowing you to select the ones you need.
+These platforms show your repeat medications and doses, allowing you to choose what you need.

-• Use your local pharmacy’s order and collect service
+• Use your local community pharmacy’s order & collect service

-• Submit a request in person or by post
+• Submit a written request in person or by post

 Collecting Your Prescription

-• Prescriptions are typically ready 7 working days after your request.
+• Prescriptions are usually ready 7 working days after the request.

-• We operate a 28-day prescribing policy, issuing prescriptions for 28 days at a time.
+• We follow a 28-day prescribing policy, providing 28 days’ worth of medication at a time.

-• You’ll need to nominate a pharmacy to collect your prescriptions.
+• You must nominate a pharmacy that will collect your prescriptions.

 You can change your nominated pharmacy: